AI Merit Badge

 Reading the Labor Market with Primary Sources

 • Jobs in computer programming, marketing, financial analysis, and customer service show high overlap with current AI capabilities.
-But many workers in those fields also have the skills and flexibility to adapt — higher education, varied experience, access to strong job markets.
+But many workers in those fields also have the skills and flexibility to adapt, including higher education, varied experience, and access to strong job markets.
 Exposure does not automatically mean replacement.

 • Previous predictions that ATMs would eliminate bank tellers, that early AI would decimate radiologists, and that a specific 2013 study's estimate that nearly half of jobs could be automated by computers would all have led scouts to make poor career decisions.
 Economists consistently note: "We do not have a good track record of predicting how technological change will play out in the labor market."